7 E's of Approach

 When streets and environments are designed with all users in mind, everyone benefits!
 Ready Step Roll engages local experts (parents, guardians, and school staff) to identify locations in the school’s catchment that could be improved to be more accessible, safe and connected.

-Ready Step Roll also works to communicate the benefits of allocating road space for active transportation in order to find solutions for complete streets in more areas throughout the region.
+Ready Step Roll also works to communicate the benefits of allocating road space for active transportation to find solutions for complete streets in more areas throughout the region.

 Ready Step Roll works with local governments to develop a long-term, community-based, strategic Action Plan to address infrastructure concerns on a priority basis.
-Due to the scope of the program, the Action Plan to focuses on the immediate school-neighbourhood, common/high-use routes and on school property.
+Due to the initiative's scope, the Action Plan focuses on the immediate school neighbourhood, common/high-use routes and school property.

 Learn more about your school's Action Plan by reviewing the Final Report.

-Enforcement plays a vital role in keeping school routes safe.
-However, it doesn’t always need to be in the form of a ticket.
-Crossing guards, PAC leaders, and school staff all help enforce drop-off area parking restrictions, traffic safety, and student protective equipment use.
+Enforcement plays a vital role in keeping school routes safe, but it doesn’t always need to be in the form of a ticket.
+Crossing guards, PAC leaders and school staff all help enforce drop-off area parking restrictions, traffic safety and student protective equipment use.

-To support the enforcement of traffic safety for all users, the Ready Step Roll program offers a variety of opportunities and ideas.
-When used in unison, parents and guardians are given peace of mind, knowing their child will arrive to and from school safely.
+The Ready Step Roll initiative offers a variety of opportunities and ideas to support traffic safety enforcement.
+When used in alignment, parents and guardians can have peace of mind, knowing their child will arrive at and leave school safely.

 The enforcement role of the Ready Step Roll program includes: